 - Children who are PEG fed (fed via a tube directly into stomach)

 With needs like this, carers would undertake specific training to help them care for the child and are provided with extensive support services.

 Your local hospital will provide training on tracheostomy care along with training to ensure carers can change and clean a stoma and colostomy bag and learn how to use a PEG feeding tube.

 And the support doesn’t end there.

 As a carer of a child with special needs, you will receive a fortnightly carer payment from the Department of Health and Human Services.
 Support could also include funding for a night nurse a few times per week, and mental health support for you as the carer.
 Top-up funding could be accessed for additional support as a cleaner, meals, babysitting etc. The OzChild team are on hand too to provide you with ongoing emotional support.

 Could you care?

-Due to the complex and often demanding needs of some of these beautiful babies the role of a carer is best suited to a couple where one person ideally does not work fulltime.
+Due to the complex and often demanding needs of some of these beautiful babies the role of a carer is best suited to a couple living in Victoria where one person ideally does not work fulltime.
 At times it can be exhausting looking after a child with high medical needs.
 But that’s not to say a single carer couldn’t cope, so long as you had a strong support network around you.